 Interest Rate Risk.
 Generally, a fixed-income security will increase in value when prevailing interest rates fall and decrease in value when prevailing interest rates rise.
 Longer-term securities are generally more sensitive to interest rate changes than shorter-term securities, but they generally offer higher yields to compensate investors for the associated risks.
 High-yield bond prices and floating rate debt security prices are generally less directly responsive to interest rate changes than investment grade issues or comparable fixed rate securities, and may not always follow this pattern.
-The Portfolio may manage interest rate risk by varying the average-weighted effective maturity of the holdings to reflect an analysis of interest rate trends and other factors.
-The Portfolio's average-weighted effective maturity will tend to be shorter when the portfolio managers expect interest rates to rise and longer when the portfolio managers expect interest rates to fall.
-The Portfolio may also use futures, swaps, options, and other derivatives to manage interest rate risk.
+The Portfolio may use futures, swaps, options, and other derivatives to manage interest rate risk.
+The income component of the Portfolio's holdings includes fixed-income securities.